emdash/udlang/README.md

  **TBD**

-## Going Deper ##
+#### The HTML Library ####

-We've seen that uDLang can serve as an HTML template engine, but it is neither limited to, nor primarily intended for, this purpose.
-The `html` module is simply user library written in udlang itself.
+The `html` module is just a library written in udlang:

-To get a feel for the power and simplicity of uDLang, let's explore the `html` library:

 ```
 // html.ud
-version: 0.1-pre_mvp;
+version 0.1-pre_mvp;
+lib "Simple Html Formatting Library";

 // Declare the output type for this library.
 type Output: Str;

-// Converts a string to an html-escaped format, implementation omitted for brevity.
+// Converts a string to an html-escaped format, implementation omitted for
+// brevity.
 func quote(text: Str) -> Str = { /* ... */ };

-// A template allows flexible composition of functions that produce side-effects.
+// A template allows flexible composition of functions that produce
-// Here, the `using` syntax is just sugar for binding `children` to a closure
+// side-effects.
+Here, the `using` syntax is just sugar for binding `content`
-// argument.
-The `template` keyword is intended mainly as hint for linters.
+// to a closure.
-template element(tag: Str, attrs: Map<Str> = {}) using children {
+template element(tag: Str, attrs: Map<Str> = {}) using content {
   // Begin by writing the opening tag.
   out "<${tag} ";